Woman killed in crash into South Side bus shelter ID'd

 The crash happened about 6:25 p.m.
 Tuesday near the intersection of 94th Street and Stony Island Avenue, Chicago police said, and involved a Chevy sedan and a BMW SUV.

+Police said Gilmore lived a few blocks away from the stop, and was standing on the sidewalk waiting for the bus at the time of the crash.

+The accident took out a traffic light at the intersection, so city crews worked to get it back up and running Wednesday morning.
+Police redirected traffic in the meantime.

 The bus shelter, now reduced to a pile of debris is almost unrecognizable.
-It's where Janice Gilmore, 67, lost her life.

 Frederick Little, who gets off at the same bus stop for work, kneeled down Wednesday morning to say a prayer for Gilmore.
-He says it is a dangerous intersection.
+He said it is a dangerous intersection.

 "I think the shelter may be a little too close to the street, and everybody is rushing and trying to beat the light at the intersection and stuff like that.
 And it's just unfortunate," Little said.